Mutual Fund: Know the Truth

-Myth: You need to time MF investments
+Myth 3: You need to time Mutual Fund investments

 Fact: Investors are advised not to time the market.
 The most important aspect of equity investment is to stay invested for a long time.
 Instead of timing the market, investors are advised to invest through Systematic Investment Plans (SIPs) and Systematic Transfer Plans (STPs).
 In a SIP, you can invest a certain amount at regular intervals—daily, monthly, or quarterly.